Ever wondered how to pickle onions? I’ve got you covered! These Quick Pickled Red Onions need only 3 ingredients and are ready in minutes.

 They store well in the fridge and make a great topping for everything from sandwiches and salads to tacos and nachos.

 Pickled Red Onion is a condiment that can add a little “oomph” to any dish, from salads and sandwiches to tacos.
-These pickled onions are so easy to make and will become a staple on your condiment shelf!
+These pickled onions are so easy to make and will become a staple on your condiment shelf, much like kimchi has.

 Why Are They Called Red Onions?